The top 22 volcanoes around the world

 16. Mount Mayon, Philippines

-The picture-postcard shot of the classic conical volcano, Mayon, on the Philippine island of Luzon, has been exhibiting “unusual” behaviour of late – puffing out fumes and showing off a glowing crater.
-Locals are on high alert, which is sensible, as on May 7 2013, seven people (four of them foreign visitors) were killed while climbing up.
-If you're looking to explore more, read up on guide to the best islands in the Philippines.
+Mount Mayon is a classic cone-shaped volcano on the Philippine island of Luzon.
+Recently, it has been acting "unusual" by puffing out fumes and showing a glowing crater.
+Locals are on high alert, which is wise, as on May 7, 2013, seven people (four of them foreign visitors) were killed while climbing it.
+If you're looking to explore more, read up on the guide to the best islands in the Philippines.
+Mount Mayon is one of the most active volcanoes in the world.

 mayon-volcano-philippines-shutterstock_1043121940